Robust Phase Retrieval with Green Noise Binary Masks: Green Noise Binary Masks

 The simulation results are shown in Table \ref{tablediffratio}.
-We have explained in Section \ref{sec:analysis} why the high frequency information of the mask will increase when $ R_1 $ increases beyond a certain limit and degrade the performance.
-A similar behavior is noted when $ \sigma $ increases.
-The increase in $ \sigma $ will enlarge the dynamic range of the Fourier intensity image, which will introduce the saturation problem (also exists in the experiment) when $ \sigma $ increases up to a certain value.
-It will affect the performance of the phase retrieval result as shown in Table \ref{tablediffratio}.
-Consequently, the parameters $ R_1 $ and $ \sigma $ should be carefully chosen before using in the experiments.
-It is indeed an advantage of using the FMEDg method for generating the green noise masks since it allows us to flexibly adjust the parameters $ R_1 $ and $ \sigma $ to achieve the required frequency characteristics and transmittance to maximize the performance.
+It can be seen that the $ SSE $ and $ MSE $ decrease as $ R_1 $ and $ \sigma $ increase up to a certain limit and then the $ SSE $ and $ MSE $ increase thereafter.
+We have explained in Section \ref{sec:analysis} why the high-frequency information of the mask will increase when $ R_1 $ increases beyond a certain limit and degrade the performance.
+Similar behavior is noted when $ \sigma $ increases.
+For binary amplitude masks, increasing $ \sigma $ will enlarge the dynamic range of the Fourier intensity image, which will introduce the saturation problem (also exists in the experiment) when $ \sigma $ increases up to a certain value and then affects the performance.
+In case that the binary phase masks are used, we have also noted in the experiments that the saturation problem occurs if $ \sigma $ is set to be bigger than $ 0.6 $ or smaller than $ 0.4 $.
+Consequently, the parameters $ R_1 $ and $ \sigma $ should be carefully chosen in the experiments.
+It is indeed an advantage of using the FMEDg method for generating the green noise masks since it allows us to flexibly adjust the parameters $ R_1 $ and $ \sigma $ to achieve the required frequency characteristics and density to maximize the performance.